shmulikhau/album-photo-selector/README.md

 - 8G RAM with GPU or 32G RAM without GPU
 - GPU - minimum 8G VRAM
 #### Recommended
-- Intel i7 or Amd Ryzen 7
+- Intel i7 or Amd Ryzen 7 processors and above
-- 16G RAM
+- 16G RAM or more
-- Nvidia GeForce RTX 5060 8G-VRAM
+- Nvidia GeForce RTX 5060 8G-VRAM and above
 ### Install/Run
 #### Using docker: